-For nonlinearity determination, you need one or more multi-line measurements.
+For full-energy detector efficiency determination, you need one or more multi-line measurements.
 The measurements should have the following properties:

-- taken with the same measurement setup (same detector, ADC, energy range), - taken roughly in the same time period (preferably within the same day, or within 1 week), - their gamma lines of isotopes have exact energy values in HyperLab's database, - the lines of the isotopes spread across your entire, regularly used energy range, - the used decay gamma cascade does not show significant true-coincidence summing effect (either due to the structure of the nuclear transitions, or due to the appropriately large detector-source distance), - every relative measurement has at least 2 proper gamma lines, and every absolute calibrated measurement has at least one proper gamma line.
+- taken with the same measurement setup (same detector, ADC, energy range), - taken roughly in the same time period (preferably within the same week), - their gamma lines of isotopes have exact energy and intensity values in HyperLab's database, - the lines of the isotopes spread across your entire, regularly used energy range, - the used decay gamma cascade does not show significant true-coincidence summing effect (either due to the structure of the nuclear transitions, or due to the appropriately large detector-source distance), - every relative measurement has at least 2 proper gamma lines, and every absolute calibrated measurement has at least one proper gamma line.

-These are not stringent requirements, so the majority of usual calibration measurements - or even measurements acquired for material analysis - will be usable for efficiency determination.
-You can also use isotopes with a few problematic lines, as you will be able to individually remove the disturbing or overlapping lines from the efficiency curve.
+These are not stringent requirements, so the majority of usual calibration measurements - or even measurements acquired for material analysis - may be used for efficiency determination.
+You can even use isotopes with a few problematic lines, as you will be able to individually remove the disturbing or overlapping lines from the efficiency curve.